Points to Ponder

 Not all advanced vehicle safety technologies are created equal.

 Some ADAS features provide a greater safety benefit than others.
-The most valuable technologies include automatic emergency braking, forward collision warning, lane departure warning, blind spot detection and adaptive headlights, according to an analysis from the Insurance Institute for Highway Safety.
+The most valuable technologies include automatic emergency braking, forward collision warning, lane departure warning, blind spot warning and adaptive headlights, according to an analysis from the Insurance Institute for Highway Safety.
 If those four features existed in every car, more than 10,000 lives could be saved and almost 150,000 injuries could be prevented every year, the organization states.

 Names and icons for car safety features might vary.